Miss Elizabeth

-Elizabeth Ann Hulette (November 19, 1960 – May 1, 2003), best known in professional wrestling circles as Miss Elizabeth, was an American professional wrestling manager, occasional professional wrestler and professional wrestling TV announcer.
+Elizabeth Ann Hulette (November 19, 1960 – May 1, 2003), best known in professional wrestling as Miss Elizabeth, was an American professional wrestling manager, occasional professional wrestler, and professional wrestling TV announcer.
 She gained international fame from 1985 to 1992 in the World Wrestling Federation (WWF, now WWE) and from 1996 to 2000 in World Championship Wrestling (WCW), in her role as the manager to wrestler "Macho Man" Randy Savage, as well as other wrestlers of that period.

 Early life

 Hulette was born in Frankfort, Kentucky.
 She graduated from Franklin County High School and the University of Kentucky with a degree in communications.

 Professional wrestling career

 International Championship Wrestling (1983–1984)

 While working at a gym, she met Randy Poffo, who wrestled under the ring name "Macho Man" Randy Savage.
 They married in December 1984.

 Later Hulette worked at International Championship Wrestling shows as a TV announcer where Poffo was employed.